Maria Domenica Mazzarello: Institute of the Daughters of Mary Help of Christians

 After being elected Mother General of the Salesian Sisters, Mary Mazzarello felt that it was important that she and the other sisters have a good understanding of how to read and write; it was a skill which many of them had never had the opportunity to acquire.

-Her dedication to her sisters was not limited to their intellectual development alone.
-In every way she was an attentive mother, which is why to this day she is still fondly referred to as "Mother Mazzarello" by the Salesian Sisters.
+Her dedication to the sisters was not limited to their intellectual formation; she also took an active role in their personal and spiritual development.
+As a result, members of the congregation referred to her as "Mother Mazzarello".

 The first missionary sisters set out for Uruguay in 1877.
 Mother Mazzarello accompanied them to their port of call in Genoa, Italy, and then took a boat to France so that she could visit the sisters there.

 In Marseille their ship broke down and had to be repaired.
 All of the passengers were forced to disembark while it was dry docked.
 Although the Sisters had been told that lodging had been prepared for them, there was a mix-up and they were left without beds to sleep on.
 Mother Mazzarello was not one to let events such as that discourage her so she took the sheets that they brought with them stuffed them with straw, and made makeshift beds for all of them.
 After a miserable night of sleep they all awoke, but Mother Mazzarello could not get up.
 A fever was ravaging her body and she was in terrible pain.
 The next morning, more out of a concern for worrying her already exhausted companions, she was able to get up, see the missionaries off, and then journey with her remaining Sisters to their house and orphanage in St. Cyr.